 Forecasting Testing — Everywhere

 We mean that.
-We say it because use Brightwork Forecast Explorer ourselves to measure forecast error from every dimension, which is why we focused on this functionality in particular.
-Once forecast error measurement is semi-automated, there becomes a much higher ability and therefore interest in testing forecast error.
+We say it because we use Brightwork Forecast Explorer ourselves to measure forecast error from every dimension, which is why we focused on this functionality in particular.
+Once forecast error measurement is semi-automated, there becomes a much higher ability and, therefore, interest in testing forecast error.

 Brightwork Forecast Explorer is perfect for measuring any forecast error.